GGracieux/lighthouse-orchestrator/README.md

     - qdate : date of job enqueuing
     - any custom field added in jobs.json
   - lighthouse : list of fields from lighthouse json report
-- logs.results.retention-days : number of days /logs/results.log rotated file should be kept.
+- logs.results.retentionDays : number of days /logs/results.log rotated file should be kept.
-- logs.errors.retention-days : number of days files located under /logs/errors should be kept.
+- logs.errors.retentionDays : number of days files located under /logs/errors should be kept.

 #### webserver
 - webserver.enabled : enables/disables data publishing on webserver